-From Talent Pipelines to Strategic Capabilities: Rethinking India’s Scientific Institutions
+From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 Like every year, the placement season of the Indian Institutes of Technology (IITs) and the Indian Institutes of Management (IIMs) is unfolding right now.
 And like every year, the same metrics are dominating media attention: placement percentages, salary packages, recruiting companies, and what all these mean for the economy.